The Shiloh Shepherd is a giant, calm, family loving companion who will wrap you around their rather large paw!

 Development of the Bloodline

-The foundation stock of this breed was all German Shepherd.
+The foundation stock of the Shiloh Shepherd is German Shepherd.
 It wasn’t until 1989 that the Alaskan Malamute lines were introduced (these lines were known for their size and their good hips).
 Then in 2001 a Canadian White Shepherd was introduced into the lines; he was brought in again for size and for genetic diversity.
 The mid 2000’s saw the final introduction of a Czech Wolf-dog, again for genetic diversity.

 This selective breeding has been key in cherry picking qualities and ensuring good health, but there are concerns that due to the limited genetic diversity this could in fact lead to other health concerns, specifically auto-immune diseases.